idaholab/moose/modules/doc/content/getting_started/new_users.md

 ./run_tests -j4
 ```

-If your application is working correctly, you should see one passing test.
+If the application is working correctly, the output shows a single passing test.
 This indicates that
-your application is ready to be further developed.
-Be sure to recompile and tests your application each time you [Update MOOSE](installation/index.md#update).
+the application is ready to be further developed.
+Be sure to recompile and tests the application each time [MOOSE is updated](installation/index.md#update).

 ### Enable Physics Modules

-To enable use of the various [modules/index.md] available from MOOSE on your application, you have to modify the section of `~/projects/YourAppName/Makefile` that is demonstrated below.
+To enable use of the various [modules/index.md] available from MOOSE in an application, modify the section of `~/projects/your_app_name/Makefile` that is demonstrated below.

 ```script
 ################################## MODULES ####################################